-The communications between student and instructor may be one-to-one (personal emails) or one-tomany (discussion postings, class announcements).
+The communications between student and instructor may be one-to-one (personal emails, instant messages) or one-to-many (discussion threads, announcements).

-Standard 2: Student Preparation in Technology
+Standard 2: Student Preparation in Technology (Back to Rubric)

-Technologies used in the course are made available to students and they are given instructions to prepare for these technologies. .
+Technologies used in the course are made available to students and they are given instructions to prepare for these technologies.

-2.1 Instructions explain clearly how to open, view, obtain, and use all materials required for the course.

-All required technologies (e.g., Acrobat Reader, media players, etc.) are easily downloaded, provided by the institution, available for purchase at the bookstore, or otherwise easy to obtain.
-Clear instructions for installation and use are included within the context of the course.

-Students are informed of how to open folders, items, files, electronic textbooks, publisher resources, databases, websites, media, or other supplemental materials required for the course.
-They also are advised of what specialized technologies are required such as iPads or SmartPhones, and required software and costs involved, such as required "apps."

-2.2 Technologies and software applications needed for the course are current and readily obtainable.

-If the course requires the use of external databases or websites, instructions on their use and information regarding technical support for those products are clearly indicated.
+- 2.1 Instructions explain clearly how to open, view, obtain, and use all materials required for the course. - All required technologies (e.g., Acrobat Reader, media players, etc.) are easily downloaded, provided by the institution, available for purchase at the bookstore, or otherwise easy to obtain.
+Clear instructions for installation and use are included within the context of the course. - Students are informed of how to open folders, items, files, electronic textbooks, publisher resources, databases, websites, media, or other supplemental materials required for the course.
+They also are advised of what specialized technologies are required such as iPads or SmartPhones, and required software and costs involved, such as required "apps." - 2.2 Technologies and software applications needed for the course are current and readily obtainable. - If the course requires the use of external databases or websites, instructions on their use and information regarding technical support for those products are clearly indicated. - Consider providing a link to the ITS Student Resources page.

-Standard 3: Student Support Services
+Standard 3: Student Support Services (Back to Rubric)

-The course facilitates student access to IPFW services essential to student success. .
+The course facilitates student access to Purdue Fort Wayne services essential to student success.

-3.1 Course instructions articulate or link to IPFW online learning support, including the IT Services Help Desk, online learning tutorials, and Blackboard Learn tutorials.

-Here are some examples of instructions for students that could be included in the course syllabus or student resources document.
-While every online course at IPFW is a little different, there are many general resources at IPFW to help you successfully navigate a typical online course.

-- The Division of Continuing Studies has a helpful FAQ about online courses and a quiz concerning whether online learning is a good idea for particular students.
-CELT also has a more detailed online readiness self-assessment that will assist students in making this decision. - Information Technology Services can assist you with a wide variety of technical problems (email: helpdesk@pfw.edu; 481-6030; ITS Get Help web) including learning more about many Blackboard Learn features. - If you can come to campus, you may also get help with multimedia from Studio M. Their Studio M, Multimedia Resources Lab is located in Walb 220 (481-0116, studiom@pfw.edu). - Students who must take proctored exams should contact the Testing Services office (481-6600) as quickly as possible to arrange to sit for their exams. - Students should also be aware of the proper etiquette surrounding discussion board postings and email usage. - 3.2 Course instructions articulate or link to an explanation of how other IPFW student support services can help students reach their educational goals.
+- 3.1 Course instructions articulate or link to Purdue Fort Wayne online learning support, including the IT Services Help Desk, online learning tutorials, and Brightspace tutorials. - Here are some examples of instructions for students that could be included in the course syllabus or student resources document.
+While every online course at Purdue Fort Wayne is a little different, there are many general resources at Purdue Fort Wayne to help you successfully navigate a typical online course. - The Division of Continuing Studies has a helpful FAQ about online courses.
+Consult with CELT if you want to add an online readiness self-assessment that will assist students in making thisdecision. - Information Technology Services can assist you with a wide variety of technical problems (email: helpdesk@pfw.edu; 481-6030; ITS Get Help web) including learning more about many Brightspace features. - If you can come to campus, you may also get help with multimedia from Studio M (Walb 220(481-0116, studiom@pfw.edu). - Students who must take proctored exams should contact the Testing Services office (481-6600) as quickly as possible to arrange to sit for their exams. - Students should also be aware of the proper etiquette when posting discussion threads andsending emails. - 3.2 Course instructions articulate or link to an explanation of how other Purdue Fort Wayne student support services can help students reach their educational goals.